Select and admit to doctoral courses

 - Group the applicants according to the general selection criteria.
 Check that the “category” to which the applicants indicate that they belong corresponds to what is stated in their motivation (KI post docs must have proven their status by submitting a reply form signed by their supervisor/PI).
 Please note that doctoral students at universities covered by formal collaborative agreements with KI, are treated as KI doctoral students when it comes to selection.
 Mark ineligible applicants.

-- Then rank the applicants within each category according to the specific selection criteria specified in the course occasion (course catalogue).
+- Rank the applicants within each category according to the specific selection criteria specified in the course occasion (course catalogue).

 When you have made the selection, you can start the admission.